jgagne/id-sp21-ec/README.md

 ### Homework

-- Update your *naked*, HTML only, homepage via GitHub with some real content, maybe about what you’re interested in, what you like about the web, a few cool links, etc., using a handful of HTML elements, [sans CSS](https://laurakalbag.com/css-naked-day-2020/) and [deprecated tag soup](https://css-tricks.com/why-do-some-html-elements-become-deprecated/).
+Working in HTML only, update your *naked* homepage via GitHub with some real content, maybe about what you’re interested in, what you like about the web, a few cool links, etc., using a handful of HTML elements, [sans CSS](https://laurakalbag.com/css-naked-day-2020/), and no [deprecated tag soup](https://css-tricks.com/why-do-some-html-elements-become-deprecated/).

 #### Handoff